 What calibre is best for wild boar?
 I intend to go wild boar shooting soon.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Wild boar (Sus scrofa) thrive in the UK and the woodland and scrubland here gives wild boar plentiful cover and the chance to breed successfully.
 The highest population is found in the Forest of Dean.
 Their ancestors escaped from a farm in Herefordshire in the 1990s and a dumped herd left on the edge of the Forest.
 Forestry England’s 2022/23 estimate for the wild boar population in the Forest of Dean stands at 441 head, down from 1635 in 2018/19 due to a culling programme.

 Before raising a rifle to a wild boar, you must ensure your firearms certificate specifies you are allowed to shoot these animals.
 If your certificate says (as it should) that you may shoot “any lawful quarry” you can shoot boar.
 If it does not, ask the local police licensing department to have this condition added.
 There is no charge for this.